 The idea of dark matter is hard - there is stuff in space which we know is there but cannot see!
 We see the effect of dark matter on the objects around it.
 We know it must have mass, and therefore gravity.
 One example is by looking at how spiral galaxies spin.
 It has been found that the mass needed to hold galaxies together is far more than the mass that we can see.

-In other words, there must be a significant amount of unseen mass or dark matter.
-In the case of some spiral galaxies, it's been calculated that around 90% of the galaxy must be composed of dark matter.
+There must be a large amount of unseen mass, or dark matter.
+In some cases around 90% of the galaxy must be made of this dark matter.

-Whatever the reason, it is clear that a great deal of research is needed to investigate why are measurements of mass due to light and mass due to gravity do not add up.
-Something odd is going on - and we need your help to find out what.
+There is still a lot of research in this area to see why the measurements of mass due to light and due to gravity do not add up.